lucprincen/groltos-diary/Locations/Bremen.md

 # Bremen

 Town to the west.
+Borders Maer Dualdon.
 Haven't been here yet.